FruitieX/nodifier/README.md

 * socket.on('myEvent', function(data) { console.log(data); }
 * socket.send('myOtherEvent', data);
 * socket.on('open', function() { console.log('connection opened'); });
+~~

+Update: `socket.io` now works fine with a custom CA, so nodifier moved back to using it instead!

 Here's a list of events the server responds to: